JoshuaWengraf/JoshuaWengraf.github.io/_pages/cv.md

 Research experience
 ======

-* MSc (by research) Project: Magnetophonon Oscillations in Graphene with a Large Applied DC Bias Voltage
+* MSc (by research) project: Magnetophonon Oscillations in Graphene with a Large Applied DC Bias Voltage

-* MPhys Project: A Correlated Percolation Model for the Spread of Ash Dieback
+* MPhys project: A Correlated Percolation Model for the Spread of Ash Dieback

-* Summer Project: Incorporating kinetic effects on Nernst advection in inertial fusion simulations
+* Summer research project: Incorporating kinetic effects on Nernst advection in inertial fusion simulations

 Publications
 ======